Skip to main content

 These will be done either online or in-person, and it is expected that all group members are attending and ready to contribute.

-This meeting will be a dialogue, since there might be some changes or suggestions that come up during our initial meeting.
+We will approve a topic and define the Minimum Viable Product (MVP) for the assignment.
+There will probably be some changes or suggestions that come up during our initial meeting.
 It's not necessary to get everything right on the first try, projects often go longer than expected!
 But you should have at least thought about some of these questions.

 Once you have gotten approval for your script, you will get access to your repository for development.
 Include the description, overview and summary of the above questions inside your repository's README.md file.